Emreceyhnn/cinemania/README.md

 This can be deployed automatically to GitHub Pages.

+The project is fully responsive and adapts seamlessly across all major screen sizes.
+A clean and minimal breakpoint structure is used to ensure consistent layout, spacing, and typography on every device.

+Breakpoints used in the project:

+1280px  — Desktop
+Optimized for large screens with full layout, extended spacing, and enhanced visuals.

+780px  — Tablet
+Adjusted component scaling, balanced typography, and improved readability for medium-sized screens.

+320px — Mobile
+Mobile-first layout with simplified structure, larger touch targets, and optimized vertical spacing.

 ⚡ Performance Tests (Lighthouse)

 Below are mobile and desktop Lighthouse results after optimizations.